Health Science (HS)

 HS570: Health Across the Globe

 In this health-oriented education abroad experience, you will explore the skills needed to build competency in working with a globally diverse population.
 Topics covered include understanding cultural values and norms, exploring acculturation experiences, analyzing cultural differences in the delivery and utilization of health-related services, reviewing geographical and socioeconomic influences on health, and communicating effectively across cultures.
 You will utilize these skills as part of either a virtual or in-person international trip as you experience the local culture and health practices.
-Upon satisfactory completion of all coursework requirements, you will be eligible to receive the Global Competence Certificate (GCC), an internationally recognized mark of the ability to employ principles of intercultural awareness in professional and social settings.
-You may also be eligible to receive the Global Scholar micro-credential, which recognizes learners who have distinguished themselves as global scholars through advanced intercultural skill development and participation in a virtual or travel Education Abroad experience.
+Upon completion of this course, you may be eligible to receive the Global Scholar micro-credential, which recognizes learners who have distinguished themselves as global scholars through advanced intercultural skill development and participation in a virtual or travel Education Abroad experience.
 NOTE: There is an additional course fee for participation in the field experience.
 Please contact PG Education Abroad (educationabroad@purdueglobal.edu) for detailed pricing.

 Quarter Credit Hours: 4 | Prerequisite: Enrollment in any graduate-level degree program or prior completion of an undergraduate or graduate degree, and permission from School of Health Sciences